-Modern day businesses in the hotel industry have found great potential in deploying a CRM.
+Modern day businesses in the hotel industry have found great potential in deploying a hotel CRM.
 With the CRM industry valued at $120 billion, there is a constant influx of new solutions with each claiming to provide increased efficiency and productivity.

-This abundance of options makes the decision of choosing the best CRM somewhat more difficult.
+This abundance of options makes the decision of choosing the best hotel CRM somewhat more difficult.
 However, one name that is commonly mentioned is Salesforce – but it’s not for the hospitality industry.

 So if you’ve been thinking about it – stop right there.
 This article will list the top three reasons why Salesforce is not suited for hotels: